-In contrast, the Great Depression appears to be associated with negative labor market effects.
-We find wage reductions for young men and working-age women, along with imprecise but negative effects on employment for young men and women in the labor force.
-Similarly, labor force participation for women declined in areas more severely affected by the recession.
-Finally, schooling outcomes for young men and women show some negative associations with the severity of the Great Depression, though estimates are not always precisely estimated.
+In contrast, the Great Depression is associated with adverse labor market outcomes.
+We find wage declines for young men and working-age women, as well as imprecise but negative effects on employment and labor force participation-particularly among women.
+Schooling outcomes for young men and women also appear negatively associated with crisis severity, though estimates are less precise.

-We also examine demographic outcomes using the same 1940 Census data, as shown in Appendix Figures A.20 and A.21.
+We also examine demographic outcomes using the same 1940 Census data, as shown in Appendix Figures A.21 and A.22.
 We find that New Deal relief increased the probability of being married for both men and women aged 20 to 39 in 1940.
 Additionally, it is associated with a higher likelihood of divorce among adults, particularly for women aged 45 to 70 and even older for men.
 The results also indicate fewer widowed women, which aligns with the large positive effects of New Deal relief on men's longevity.
-However, we find no statistically significant effects on county-to-county migration between 1930 and 1940.57
+However, we find no statistically significant effects on county-to-county migration between 1930 and 1940.60

 Meanwhile, the Great Depression appears to have had different effects on demographic outcomes.
 It is associated with a higher probability of marriage for men aged 55 and older in 1940, but no effects for women.
 We also find fewer divorces among middle-aged men and women, though the estimates for women are less precise.
 Additionally, the Great Depression is linked to an increase in widowhood among women across all ages, while no effects are observed for men.
-As with New Deal relief, we find no significant impact on county-tocounty migration.
+As with New Deal relief, we find no significant impact on county-to-county migration.

 Next, we conduct a mediation analysis to assess which mechanisms play the largest role in explaining the longevity effects of New Deal relief (Appendix Table A.21).
 Specifically, we introduce 1940 labor market outcomes as mitigating controls to evaluate whether improvements in employment, wages, or other economic factors account for the observed increase in lifespan.
-When these controls are included, the coefficient for New Deal relief decreases from 0.034 to 0.017, suggesting that approximately 50% of the effect is mediated through these economic factors.
-For men, the coefficient drops from 0.048 to 0.030, implying that 37.5% of the effect is explained by labor market improvements.
-For women, the coefficient decreases more modestly, from 0.020 to 0.003, indicating a 85% reduction, though the effect remains less precisely estimated.
+When these controls are included, the coefficient for New Deal relief decreases from 0.020 to 0.018, suggesting that approximately 10% of the effect is mediated through these economic factors.
+For men, the coefficient drops from 0.032 to 0.030, implying that 6% of the effect is explained by labor market improvements.
+For women, the coefficient decreases from 0.007 to 0.003, but the coefficients are not statistically different than zero.
 These findings suggest that mid-run labor market improvements contributed to the longevity gains from New Deal relief, particularly for men, but do not fully explain them.
 Since all included labor market controls appear to influence longevity, the New Deal's positive effects on employment and income in the 1940s likely played a role in extending survival.
 However, as only a fraction of the total effect is mediated, additional economic factors-such as later-life earnings stability or occupational opportunities-may also be contributing.
 Further research is needed, as 1940 may be too soon after the implementation of New Deal programs for their full effects to have materialized.

-$^{^{57}}$ The sample for these four figures includes all men and women in our death-linked sample who we were also able to link to the 1940 Census, representing 74.43% of our original linked sample.
+$^{^{60}}$ The sample for these four figures includes all men and women in our death-linked sample who we were also able to link to the 1940 Census, representing 74.43% of our original linked sample.